The purpose of this page is to make sure that the application process is fully understood.

 ||Safe custody services

 * Including inter alia; consumer credit, mortgage credit, with or without recourse factoring, and financing of commercial transactions (including forfiting).

-The preferred approach of the FSC is to accept applications for banking licences from institutions that are majority owned by established banking groups from reputable jurisdictions.
+The preferred approach of the GFSC is to accept applications for banking licences from institutions that are majority owned by established banking groups from reputable jurisdictions.

-In order for the FSC to consider such applications the following additional pre-conditions, to those required of banking applicants, must be met:
+In order for the GFSC to consider such applications the following additional pre-conditions, to those required of banking applicants, must be met:

 - The applicant will be directed by a suitably qualified Board including the appointment of appropriate non-executive directors